If your child isn't achieving their full potential.

 A parent consultation meeting to feedback the psychologist's findings immediately after the assessment.

-A full written report within two weeks.
+A full written report within 12 to 14 working days.

 What can you expect as an outcome of the assessment?